 The Relevant Legal Principles

-The courts have articulated a number of general principles which will be relevant to family provision claim made by an adult child.
+The Court has articulated a number of general principles which will be relevant to family provision claim made by an adult child.
 These principles are as follows:

 While the parent-child relationship changes when a child leaves home, an adult child remains a natural recipient of parental ties, affection or support.
 Further, where an adult child is dependent on a parent, there is a community expectation that a parent will make a provision which will fulfil the ongoing dependency after their death.